Use these tips to create a strong set of data and help you see results from your campaigns.

-- Run experiments to identify the optimisation techniques that are most effective for your products and target audience.
+- Run experiments to identify optimisation techniques that are most effective for your products and target audience.
 For example, try adding colour to your clothing product titles and measure the change in your key performance metrics.
 Test different tactics to determine what will drive results for your business.

 - Take advantage of opportunities to differentiate your ads and listings with promotions, product ratings, customer reviews and local inventory ads.
 Highlight your unique offers and value propositions to set your products, ads and listings ads apart from those of your competitors.

 Highlight important product details

-Use your product titles to attract people to your ads and listings.
+Use product titles to attract customers to your ads and listings.

 - Include important attributes in your title, such as strong brand names, age group, gender, size, colour, size type or personalisation options.
 Provide customers with the most relevant information about your product to better match search queries and drive performance lift.